 The beginnings of water damage are usually very slight at first.
-Sometimes even un-noticable.
+Sometimes even un-noticeable.
 It is important to be able to recognize the beginning of water damage before it worsens.

 Unfortunately, with water being the life source of virtually every living being, a consistent supply of water is necessary in every home.